-As I mentioned in class, Florida’s latest book, The New Urban Crisis, has been described as a continuation of his ‘flawed and elitist ideas.’
+Yesterday in class you discussed Richard Florida’s concept of creative class.
+His latest book, The New Urban Crisis, has been described as a continuation of his ‘flawed and elitist ideas.’
 Another review, in The Jacobin, states that the author ‘has replaced his airy projections of infinite, creativity-fueled growth with a tone of apocalyptic darkness.’
-If you’d like to listen to ‘oneRead more about Richard Florida: Sorry Not Sorry[…]
+If you’dRead more about Richard Florida: Sorry Not Sorry[…]

-As a follow-up to our discussion last Wednesday, here’s a recent interview with Kathi Weeks, which provides a good overview of the main points she makes in the chapter we read.
+As a follow-up to our discussion last Thursday, here’s a recent interview with Kathi Weeks, which provides a good overview of the main points she makes in the chapter we read.
 Have a look.